EA3CV/dxspider_info/README.md

     set/regpass.pl            Unify the registration + password process in a single command

+    spots_node.pl             Utility to see the origin and quantity of spots per day.

     unset/regpass.pl          Unify the unregistration + unpassword process in a single command

     Docs                      Documents contributed to the DXSpider Wiki: